Yogayu/DeepLearningCourse/content/02/material.md

 Generally speaking, the purpose of activation functions is to introduce non-linearities into the network.

-The activate function in neural network must be an non-linearities function.

-Why activate function must to be non-linearities function?

 Generally speaking, the purpose of activation functions is to introduce non-linearities into the network.
 If we only allow linear activation functions in a neural network, the output will just be a linear transformation of the input.
 The activation function does the non-linear transformation to the input making it capable to learn and perform more complex tasks.
 From another point of view, without non-linear function, adding more layer to the network would be nonesence.